Hepatic Hemangiomas

 Pathophysiology

-Several pharmacologic agents have been postulated to promote tumor growth.
-Steroid therapy, [3] estrogen therapy, and pregnancy [4] can increase the size of an already existing hemangioma.
-One study prospectively evaluated 94 women with hepatic hemangiomas, with a mean follow-up period of 7.3 years (range, 1-17 y).
-[5] An increase in the size of the hemangiomas was seen in 23% of women who received hormonal therapy as opposed to 10% of control subjects (P=0.05).
-Hemangiomas have also been reported in pregnant women following ovarian stimulation therapy with clomiphene citrate and human chorionic gonadotropin.
-[6]
+Some authors have reported that steroid therapy, [4] female sex hormones, [5] ;and pregnancy [6] could increase the size of an already existing hemangioma.
+A study that prospectively evaluated 94 women with hepatic hemangiomas (mean follow-up of 7.3 years; range, 1-17 years) demonstrated an increase in the size of the hemangiomas in 23% of the women who received hormonal therapy as opposed to 10% of control subjects (P = 0.05).
+[5] Hemangiomas have also been reported in pregnant women following ovarian stimulation therapy with clomiphene citrate and human chorionic gonadotropin.
+[7] That said, the focal liver lesion practice guideline of the American College of Gastroenterology (ACG) states: "There has been no clear causative link between hemangiomas and female sex hormones, and thus, it is not recommended to avoid OCP [oral contraceptive pills] or pregnancy in patients with hemangiomas."
+[8]

 Epidemiology